d4rkb1ue/blog/content/posts/build-a-blog-like-this.md

 *Optionally, you can also change to a custom domain,

-1. In `GitHub Pages` setting, type your apex domain or subdomain, for ex, `drkbl.com`
-2. Go to your Domain DNS provider, add/change the record for the domain you choose to `d4rkb1ue.github.io` (`d4rkb1ue` should be changed to your Github username)
+1. Go to your Domain DNS provider, add/change the record for the domain you choose to `d4rkb1ue.github.io` (`d4rkb1ue` should be changed to your Github username)
    - For apex domain, make a CNAME record with Name `drkbl.com`, and Content `d4rkb1ue.github.io`
    - For subdomain, make a CNAME record with Name `blog`(anything you want), and Content `d4rkb1ue.github.io`.
+2. edit `baseURL` in `config.toml`
+3. In `GitHub Pages` setting, type your apex domain or subdomain, for ex, `drkbl.com`

 # Ref.